Nara Park is a familiar name to those who love nature and the unique culture of the Kansai region in Japan.

 I was surprised to know that more than 1200 deers were living in this park!

-It was interesting to learn that the deer live in Nara Park has been the emissaries of Kasuga-Taisha temple since ancient times.
+It was interesting to learn that the deer in Nara Park have been the emissaries of Kasuga-Taisha temple since ancient times.

-Although familiar to humans, they are still wild animals, and recognized as a national natural heritage with the name “Nara deer.”
+Although familiar to humans, they are still wild animals and are recognized as a national natural heritage named “Nara deer.”

 Feed the deer

-Although these deer have not been domesticated, you can still feed them crackers, which is special food for this species.
+Although these deer have not been domesticated, you can still feed them crackers, special food for this species.

-I was scared at first when trying to feed them, but after a while, I got used to it.
+I was scared at first when trying to feed them, but I got used to it after a while.

 Admire Kofukuji Temple